 For details of how to find the building, see the Getting Here page on this website.

-For those coming to in person serivces, some people switch between the two services but others prefer to try to come to the same service every week.
-The services are substatially the same though different music is used at each service.
+For those coming to in-person serivces, some people switch between the two services but others prefer to try to come to the same service every week.
+The services are substantially the same though different music is used at each service.
 At the 9 am service the music that is sung is plainsong – a repertoire of very beautiful chants that have been part of the worship of the Western church for centuries.
 At the 11 am service the music that is sung is usually by more recent composers.
 Music matters a lot at St Mary’s.
-Although our choir can’t sing at the moment due to the covid regulations, individual members of the choir are allowed to come and sing as a solo voice – a cantor.
+The choir sing at the 11 am and 5 pm services (except during choir holidays which are usually a week after Christmas and a week after Easter and six weeks in the summer).
 You will also hear the organ and sometimes the piano played in these services.
-At the 11 am service, some of the prayers are led by those who are participating in the online worship, perhaps though being self isolating at home.
+The prayers of the people (intercessions) that are used in church for the morning services are the same prayers that are used in the online service.

-If you come to one of these services, the first person you are likely to meet is likely to be one of those responsible for leading the service.
+If you come to one of the services in church, the first person you are likely to meet is likely to be one of those responsible for leading the service.
 Members of the clergy usually greet people at the door of the church.
 Once you come inside, someone will welcome you and give you a service sheet.
 Everything that you need is in this leaflet – hymns, music and prayers are all gathered together.

 There is flat access into the church for those in wheelchairs.
 There is also an accessible toilet on the same level, which is located through the door on the left behind the organ console near the front of the church.